ajvuik/Nixie_Clock/README.md

 - [ ] Order and test V1.3 PCB
 - [ ] Manual for the menu/clock
 - [ ] Fix fading
+- [ ] Replace the TLP627-4 optocoupler since it is obsolete

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details